SitePen/dgrid/doc/migration-guide.md

 ### sortInfo

-The way in which dgrid represents current sort order is significantly different than `dojox/grid`.  dgrid stores the current sort options, as they would be passed via a store's `queryOptions`, in the `sortOrder` property.
+The way in which dgrid represents current sort order is significantly different than `dojox/grid`.  dgrid stores the current sort options, as they would be passed via a store's `queryOptions`; these options are retrievable via the sort getter (e.g. `grid.get("sort")`).

+Additionally, store-backed components will reflect any currently-applied sort information in the object returned by `get("queryOptions")`, since `sort` becomes part of these options when queries are issued.

 ### rowSelector and indirect selection